Okotoks-High River: History

 The Okotoks—High River electoral district was formed prior to the 1930 Alberta general election from the Okotoks electoral district, northern portion of the High River electoral district, and a small portion of the Rocky Mountain electoral district.
-The electoral district was named after the Town of Okotoks and Town of High River.
+The electoral district was named after the towns of Okotoks and High River.

+From 1930 to 1956, the district used instant-runoff voting to elect its MLA.

 The Okotoks-High River electoral district would be abolished in the 1971 electoral boundary re-distribution, and merge with the northern portion of the Pincher Creek-Crowsnest electoral district to form the Highwood electoral district.

 Electoral history

 The first member of the Legislative Assembly elected in the Okotoks-High River electoral district was United Farmers of Alberta representative George Hoadley, who had previously held the former Okotoks electoral district through its entire history from 1909 to 1930.
-Hoadly would soundly defeat his Liberal opponent and former Mayor from 1928-1929 Malcolm MacGougan.
+Hoadley soundly defeated his Liberal opponent Malcolm MacGougan, who had been mayor of Okotoks from 1928 to 1929.

 Hoadley would fail to hold the seat in the 1935 Alberta general election, falling to Social Credit candidate William Morrison.
 Morrison would defeat two other candidates, Liberal A. S. Dick and future Mayor of Okotoks and Conservative Victor E. Hessell.
 Morrison would only represent the district for a couple of weeks before resigning to provide a seat for newly confirmed party leader and Premier William Aberhart.
 Aberhart had convinced Morrison to resign so that he could take the seat and provide cabinet representation to southern Alberta to quell complaints about the lack of ministers for the region.
 Morrison's resignation occurred before the newly elected Legislative Assembly had its first sitting.
 Aberhart would only represent the district for one sitting, choosing to contest the 1940 Alberta general election in the Calgary electoral district.